Nikon D850 vs Panasonic S1H

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D850 and the S1H are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the S1H does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D850 and S1H can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Panasonic S1H Manual.

 So what is the bottom line?
 Is the Nikon D850 better than the Panasonic S1H or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.